Noisy Pairwise-Comparison Random Search for Smooth Nonconvex Optimization: Hyperparameters

 \subsection{LLM Setting}

-To make sure we use the optimal learning rate $\alpha $ for SGD and NCRS before recording the number of iterations needed to reach the targeted accuracy, we plot in Figure \ref{fig:1dSweep} the learning rate versus final validation loss.
-Similarly, for RGF, in Figure \ref{fig:2dSweep} we plot the final validation loss for each configuration of learning rate $\alpha$ and smoothing parameter $\mu$.
-Each algorithm then uses the hyperparameters that recorded the lowest validation loss.
+To make sure we use a strong configuration for each method before recording the number of iterations needed to reach the target accuracy, we tune the relevant hyperparameters using validation loss.
+For SGD and NCRS, we sweep the learning rate \(\alpha\), as shown in Figure~\ref{fig:1dSweep}.
+For RSGF, we sweep both the learning rate \(\alpha\) and the smoothing parameter \(\mu\), as shown in Figure~\ref{fig:2dSweep}.
+For MeZO, we follow the same validation-based tuning protocol over its learning rate and perturbation parameter.
+Each algorithm then uses the configuration that records the lowest validation loss.